apache/horaedb-docs/docs/src/en/sql/dml/select.md

     [LIMIT [offset,] row_count ]
 ```

-`Select` syntax in CeresDB is similar to mysql, here is an example:
+`Select` syntax in HoraeDB is similar to mysql, here is an example:

 ```sql
 SELECT * FROM `demo` WHERE time_stamp > '2022-10-11 00:00:00' AND time_stamp < '2022-10-12 00:00:00' LIMIT 10